Firmware

 FreeRTOS Tasks

-BalanceControl 1516 KB IMU reading, PID loops, motor output, fall detection
+BalanceControl 15 IMU reading, PID loops, motor output, fall detection

 Arduino loop 11 BLE, serial, controller input, LED updates, battery/temp